christopherAlberts/immensity/README.md

 Computers can only understand numbers.
 In order to represent letters and other unique characters we make use of the ASCII table.
 ASCII(American Standard Code for Information Interchange) is the numerical representation of a character such as 'a' or '@' or an action of some sort such as *`Esc`* or *`Tab`*.
 So to a computer each character is represented as a number between 0 and 255.
 The way I went about encrypting a string of text, was to take the number of each character and move it *n* either in the positive or negative direction on the ASCII table.

-I worked on the premiss that the ASCII table is arranged as a circle this will allow me to move the digits more than a max of 255 positions at any give time.
+I worked on the premise that the ASCII table is arranged as a circle this will allow me to move the digits more than a max of 255 positions at any give time.
 To get a half decent encryption, each number will need to be moved a different number of digits than the one before or the one after.
-Thus, I'll need a unique series of number rotations at least the length of the message being encoded.
-And as we don't know what the length of the message is going to be, well lets cater for infinity just to be safe.
+Thus, I'll need a unique series of number rotations at least the length of the message being encoded, and as we don't know what the length of the message is going to be, well lets cater for infinity just to be safe.

 So create a series that is unique every single time and that stretches to infinity.